 I became intrigued by hypnobirthing, because I live in the United States, and though we don’t talk about it much, the US has the highest maternal mortality rate of all developed nations.
 The US is the wealthiest country, yet our maternal mortality rate is higher than many poor countries.
 When it comes to lowest maternal mortality rates, the US ranks 46 out of 184 countries.
 Our rate is twice as high as Canada, and US women are four times as likely to die in pregnancy or childbirth as women in Greece or Poland.
 Worse yet, our rate isn’t getting better with time.
 It’s getting worse.
 A 2016 analysis showed that the maternal mortality rate increased by 27% in 48 states, especially among African American women.
-The fact that the US claims to have the most sophisticated health system in the world yet the highest maternal mortality rate of all developed nations isn’t just ironic, it’s flat-out embarrassing.
+The fact that the US claims to have the most sophisticated health system in the world yet the highest maternal mortality rate of all developed nations isn’t just ironic, it’s embarrassing.

 The suspected causes are varied.
 Poor women have a higher maternal mortality rate than rich women, which could be due to lack of insurance and/or access to quality care.
 Some doctors have mentioned clinical complications from obesity, such as cardiovascular problems and diabetes.
 Others blame the “medicalization” of a natural process for the increased rate.
 Developed countries that rely more on their midwives, like the UK, have better rates.
 Others are simply in the dark and puzzled by the high rate.
-I don’t think hypnobirthing can reverse our dismal maternal mortality rate, but I am interested in any method or practice that seemingly makes birth easier, more natural and less fearful.
+I don’t think hypnobirthing can single-handedly reverse our dismal maternal mortality rate, but I am interested in any method or practice that seemingly makes birth easier, more natural and less fearful.

 Currently hypnobirthing is more popular abroad, especially in the UK.
-It seemed to gain in popularity after Princess Kate expressed interest in hypnobirthing during her pregnancy.
+It gained popularity after Princess Kate expressed interest in hypnobirthing during her pregnancy.
 The UK also has a much more established midwifery program than the US, and usually midwives are more aware of alternative birthing/prenatal practices than medical doctors who follow strict standards of care and perpetually fear lawsuits.
 Home births and water births are also more popular in the UK, and several NHS trusts have even incorporated hypnobirthing training as a standard prenatal class.
 I think hypnobirthing will become more popular in the US as more and more people continue to become interested in natural wellness, mindfulness and alternative approaches to health.

 The scientific body of evidence for hypnobirthing isn’t robust, but there are some noteworthy studies.
 I will mention randomized controlled trials (RCTs), since they are the “gold standard” of evidence.
 A large randomized controlled trial was conducted in the UK and included 680 pregnant women divided into two groups.
 One group used hypnobirthing and the other group used routine care.
 Results showed that there was not a statistically significant difference between groups in regard to pain or requesting pain medication ( Odds Ratio = .89).
 However, the group that used hypnobirthing had significantly lower levels of fear and anxiety.
 A much smaller RCT published in the Journal of Maternal and Child Health had a similar outcome: women using hypnobirthing had a significantly lower level of anxiety associated with pregnancy than women who did not.
 Another small RCT out of Colorado involving 38 pregnant women showed that the women who practiced hypnobirthing perceived a greater ability to cope after their training than the women who did not use hypnobirthing.
-However, after birth, the hypnobirthing group perceived poorer intra-labor coping skills than the non-hypnobirthing group.